openmrs/openmrs-contrib-rest-api-docs/source/includes/Provider/provider_attribute_type.md

 ```console
 DELETE /providerattributetype/:target_provider_attribute_type_uuid?purge=true
 ```
 * Delete or Retire a provider attribute type by its UUID.
 Returns a `404 Not Found` status if the provider attribute type not exists.
-If user not authenticated or the authenticated user does not have appropriate permissions, a 401 Unauthorized status is returned.
+If the user is not authenticated or the authenticated user does not have appropriate permissions, a 401 Unauthorized status is returned.

     ### Query Parameters

     Parameter | Type | Description
     --- | --- | ---
-    *purge* | `Boolean` | The resource will be retired unless purge = ‘true’.Purging will attempt to irreversibly remove the attribute type from the system.
+    *purge* | `Boolean` | The resource will be retired unless purge = ‘true’.Purging will attempt to remove the attribute type from the system irreversibly.
 Attribute types that have been used (i.e., are referenced from existing data) cannot be purged.